Phosphate binder use

 • Newer non-calcium drugs are more effective in reducing vascular calcification markers.

-Achieving treatment goals requires dietary control, as medication alone is insufficient.
+Achieving treatment goals requires dietary control; medication alone has limited effect.

 Alternatives

-If traditional phosphate binders cannot be used, alternatives include:
+If traditional phosphate binders cannot be used, consider:

-• Novel non-absorbable phosphate binders (e.g., lanthanum carbonate).
+• Newer non-absorbable phosphate binders (e.g., lanthanum carbonate).

 • Intestinal dialysis or phosphate removal dialysis techniques.